godotengine/godot-docs/tutorials/scripting/creating_script_templates.rst

 Only one template can be set as default at the same time for the same node type.

-The ``Default`` templates for basic Nodes, for both GDScript and C#, are shown here so you can use these as the base for creating other templates:
+The ``Default`` templates for basic Nodes, for both GDScript with type hints and C#, are shown here so you can use these as the base for creating other templates:

 .. tabs::